 Water test kit:

 Water test kits are essential.
 Whether or not you cycle your aquarium, you can only be sure of how clean your water is by testing it.
 Because the poisonous chemicals that hurt your fish are naturally present and invisible, the only way to know if they are at dangerous levels is by testing for them.
-Water-based kits are the best, most accurate, option but are more expensive in short-term than their paper-based counterparts,
+Water-based kits are the best, most accurate, option but are more expensive in short-term than their paper-based counterparts, though water-based kits will be cheaper in the longer term.

 Price Breakdown for testing kits: